 Despite biological plausibility for the role of ACEIs and ARBs in both increasing and decreasing the risk of COVID-19 and its complications, this evidence review has not found any observational or experimental data to support these hypotheses.
 However, the risks of stopping treatment with an ACEI or an ARB, such as worsening heart failure or hypertension, are well understood.

-- The recommended regimen in adults is 6mg (either orally or by injection) once daily for 10 days.
+- The recommended regimen in adults is dexamethasone 6mg (orally or by injection) once daily for 7-10 days or hydrocortisone 50mg (by injection) three times daily for 7 -10 days.
+Treatment should stop if discharged from hospital within 10 days.

 British HIV Association: Coronavirus (COVID-19) and HIV – Responses to common questions